git-pull/tao-of-tmux/manuscript/00-foreword.md

 relationships, formed completely online, persist in real life.

 It seemed as if it were orchestrated, but each of us fell into the same ebb and flow of living our lives.
-No one told us to do it, but inch by inch we incrementally optimized our lifestyles personally and professionally to arrive at destinations that felt eerily alike.
+No one told us to do it, but bit by bit we incrementally optimized our lifestyles personally and professionally to arrive at destinations that felt eerily alike.